 Banking and Finance

 A multi-layered approach is the industry standard in banking.
-MFA is required for all high-risk banking activity, including logins in the bank accounts or making large financial transactions.
+MFA for Banking and Finance is required for all high-risk banking activity, including logins to bank accounts or making large financial transactions.
 The Payment Services Directive 2 (PSD 2) requires banks to implement Strong Customer Authentication (SCA), which involves MFA.

 The financial services sector was one of the early adopters of MFA.
 Moreover, the Payment Card Industry Data Security Standard (PCI DSS) has made it compulsory for financial institutions to have MFA to prevent unauthorized access leading to data breaches or monetary losses.